 “Beginning their career in animation, Michelle and Uri Kranots’ work has expanded beyond the traditional: their art straddles experimental genres and unfamiliar mediums, fusing handmade crafted images and new technologies into contemporary experiences.
 Their current work continues to test the frontiers of immersive art and moving images.
-The Kranots are the founders of TinDrum, an animation production company and the producers and creative directors of ANIDOX, focused on development and production of animated documentaries.
+The Kranots are the founders of TinDrum, an animation production company and the producers and creative directors of ANIDOX, focused on the development and production of animated documentaries.
 Part of The Animation Workshop in Viborg Denmark, where they hold various key positions.

-In recent years, the Kranot have focused on collaborative projects using cross-media innovations to enhance emotional human storytelling, exposing the depth and beauty in the things – physical and intangible – that connect us all.
+In recent years, the Kranots have focused on collaborative projects using cross-media innovations to enhance emotional human storytelling, exposing the depth and beauty in the things – physical and intangible – that connect us all.
 Originally from Israel, Michelle and Uri live in Viborg where they are raising their four children.“